 I swear or affirm that I have seen the Notice of Election describing eligibility in the [described] election; I was employed in the bargaining unit listed on the Notice on [eligibility date] and I am still employed in the unit today; I am, in all respects, eligible to vote in this election.

-I have read the foregoing and, declare, under oath, that it is true.
+I have read the foregoing and, declare, unde er oath, that it is true.

-Signature

-Address
+Signature Address

+.
+1 6 .1.

-Subscribed and sworn to before me at this day
+of, orn to before me at this day

+Roard agent